Here are the 15 biggest names to pick from in Seattle Kraken expansion draft | Offside

 Cap hit: $9M

 If Seattle is looking for a fun face to market the team to new fans, you couldn’t get a better option than P.K.
 Subban.
-The never boring defenceman might have seen his best on-ice days behind him, but it seems like a slam dunk to bring one of the league’s biggest personalities to the Pacific Northwest.
+The never-boring defenseman might have seen his best on-ice days behind him, but it seems like a slam dunk to bring one of the league’s biggest personalities to the Pacific Northwest.

 3. Shea Weber, Montreal Canadiens